 What’s The Difference Between Etched Glass And Carved Glass?

 We are often asked to explain the difference between etched glass and carved glass.
 I talked about etched glass in a recent blog titled ‘Custom Etched & Sandblasted Glass: The Perfect Enhancement for Your Home’.
-Both types are created using the same sandblasting equipment and techniques however the carving process goes much deeper into the glass to create multiple depths and sculptural relief effects.
-Carving glass enables our artists to add a 2-dimensional pattern (similar to etching) while at the same time adding a 3-dimensional texture to the glass.
+Both types are created using the same sandblasting equipment and techniques however the carving process goes much deeper into the glass to create a 3-dimensional/ multi-layered pattern with relief .
 The visual effect of a carved glass design is nothing short of stunning.
+On the etched glass we do not brake the surface of the glass as we do in carved glass, we use different tones/shades of frosting to create depth and perspective, if well executed the surfaced etched/tonal etched glass is just as stunning as the carved glass.

 Color Makes All The Difference